 6. Set expectations properly and clearly

 Disappointment can be minimized by setting proper expectations.
-Customers who are using the product or service for the first time expect to achieve something, such as profits, convenience, increase in productivity, etc. If their expectations are not set properly, they will be disappointed even if the product or service is as described and marketed.
+Customers using the product or service for the first time expect to achieve something, such as profits, convenience, increase in productivity, etc. If their expectations are not set properly, they will be disappointed even if the product or service is as described and marketed.

 By guiding the expectations of these customers, they will have an easier time knowing the specific features and characteristics of what the business is providing.
 Setting customer expectations can be done through the welcome email.